cocoa-xu/evision/README.md

    ```

    In this case, `def open(self, camera_index, opts \\ []), do: :nil` will define `open/3` and `open/2` at the same time.
-   This will cause conflict with `def open(self, filename), do: :nil` which define `open/2`.
+   This will cause conflicts with `def open(self, filename), do: :nil` which defines `open/2`.

-   So we cannot use default argument.
-Now say we have
+   So we cannot use default arguments.
+Now, say we have

    ```elixir
    defmodule OpenCV.VideoCapture do